-You can use KeySafe or the generatekey command-line utility to generate or import keys for use with your applications (see Working with keys on page 148).
+You can use KeySafe or the generatekey command-line utility to generate or import keys for use with your applications (see Working with keys on page 177).
 By default, KeySafe uses the same mechanisms and supports the same applications as the generatekey command-line utility.

-Note: You must add the user of any application that uses an nShield HSM to the group nfast before the application runs.
+Note: By default, any user is allowed to use any application that uses an nShield HSM.